 Congratulations on your graduation from Northwood!
-I enjoyed the ceremonies during commencement weekend.
-Unfortunately, I had to leave for our LEAP course in Iceland as you were ringing the victory bell.
+I enjoyed all of the festivities leading up to commencement.
+Unfortunately, I had to leave for our LEAP course in Tanzania as you were lining up to march to the tent.
 My quick departure meant I didn’t get to say congratulations and goodbye to most of you.
 I hope you have a wonderful summer and keep in touch with me and your alma mater.

 Here are some answers to questions you might have:

 Shortly after your final grades are released, Ms. Hulbert and I will send your final transcript to the college where you decided to matriculate.
 If you were admitted to a school from the wait list or otherwise change your plans, please let me know right away.
 We only send your transcript to one school, unless special circumstances (e.g., admitted from wait list) warrant.It may take up until June 14 for all schools and institutions to receive your ranscript, which is clearly indicated on our School Profile:

 After sending final transcripts to colleges and university, Ms. Hulbert and I will send your final transcript to the NCAA, but only if you have registered with the NCAA Eligibility Center.
 If you register with the Eligibility Center after graduation and need your transcript sent, please let the college counseling office know when you have finished registering and we will send your transcript.

 International students who studied in the United States with a student visa should know that next week Northwood will transfer your visa to the college or university you plan to attend next year.
 If you change your college plans, you must let us know this right away, because the change may affect your visa status.

 If you are an international student who plans to play hockey in the United States or Canada next year, you should consult your team management about securing appropriate visas for next year.

 Your AP exam scores will be available in early July.
 Click here to check your scores.

 5. Important Things to Know for Seniors not Going to College Next Year